Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Experiments

+The datasets in Table~\ref{tab:datagen_data} are used for pre-training models using masked autoencoder and contrastive learning.

-\textbf{Mask Autoencoder.} We pre-train an MAE with generated data and report the fine-tuning performance in Tab.~\ref{tab:rm_mae}.
-Compared to results without pre-training (row 1), all pre-trained models gain a significant improvement in object detection and semantic segmentation.
+\textbf{Masked Autoencoder.} An MAE is pre-trained using the generated data, and the fine-tuning performance is reported in Table~\ref{tab:datagen_rm_mae}.
+Compared to results without pre-training~(row 1), all pre-trained models gain a significant improvement in object detection and semantic segmentation, showing the benefit of self-supervised pre-training.

-Among multi-view variants of randomly generated data (row 3 to 6), using ShapeNet as object set (RM-ShapeNet) delivers the best performance since ShapeNet is significantly larger than other object sets (see Tab.~\ref{tab:data}).
-Meanwhile, RM-Fractal brings the least improvement.
-It verifies our intuition that fractal point clouds as objects are non-optimal in data generation due to lack of surface.
-Interestingly, with the same object number, RM-Harmonics outperform RM-ModelNet.
+Among the multi-view variants of randomly generated data~(row 3 to 6), using ShapeNet as an object set (\ie, RM-ShapeNet) delivers the best performance since ShapeNet is larger than other object sets (see Table~\ref{tab:datagen_data}).
+Meanwhile, RM-Fractal brings the slightest improvement.
+It supports our intuition that fractal point clouds as objects are non-optimal in data generation due to their unrealistic appearance and lack of surfaces.
+Interestingly, with the same object number, the RM-Harmonics dataset outperforms RM-ModelNet.
 The result is promising since it implies that randomly generated objects can replace CAD models for scene generation.

-However, most CAD models in ModelNet40 are ordinary objects in daily life, \eg, chairs and tables, while both datasets in downstream tasks are captured in indoor environments, \eg, living rooms and offices.
+However, most CAD models in ModelNet40 are ordinary objects in daily life, \eg, chairs and tables.
+At the same time, both datasets in downstream tasks are captured in indoor environments, \eg, living rooms and offices.
 One should expect ModelNet40 to perform better than spherical harmonics because of the similarity between pre-training and fine-tuning data.
-We believe this contradiction is caused by the diversity of the object set.
-Although ModelNet40 contains 40 classes, the appearance of the objects in the same class is similar.
-Also, the class distribution in ModelNet40 is long-tailed, which might also have a negative impact~\cite{tian:2021:divide}.
+We believe the diversity of the object set might cause this contradiction.

+Although ModelNet40 contains 40 classes, the appearance of the objects within each class is similar.
+Also, the class distribution in ModelNet40 is long-tailed~\cite{wu:2015:modelnet_dataset}, which might also have a negative impact~\cite{tian:2021:divide}.
 On the other hand, spherical harmonics are generated by uniformly sampling the coefficients, which results in a more diverse and balanced object set.

-Furthermore, we compare the results of generated synthetic data with the real-world ScanNet dataset (row 2).
-With the same number of point clouds, The performance of RM-ShapeNet and RM-Harmonics is close to real-world data, demonstrating the effectiveness of randomized scene generation in self-supervised training.
+Furthermore, Table~\ref{tab:datagen_rm_mae} compares the results of generated synthetic data with the real-world ScanNet dataset (row 2).
+With the same number of point clouds, the performance of RM-ShapeNet and RM-Harmonics is close to real-world data, demonstrating the effectiveness of randomized scene generation in self-supervised pre-training.

 With generated single-view data (\ie, depth maps), a similar trend can also be observed: RM-ShapeNet performs the best, while RM-Harmonics is more effective than RM-ModelNet.
 Data generation with fractal points is not performed since ray-casting relies on mesh data.
 However, compared to their corresponding multi-view variants, all single-view datasets perform worse with MAE.